bchugg/bchugg.github.io/_research_notes/stein.md

 ## 2.1 Optimizing $$v$$

 It's tempting to try and optimize the risk as a function of $$v$$.
 However, this is challenging because the expectation in Equation \eqref{eq:risk_js} can't be computed since we don't know the distribution.
-If we receives multiple samples, we could use the empirical average instead, but in that case we'd be implicitly conditioning $$v$$ on $$X$$, in which case Equation \eqref{eq:risk_js} no longer holds.
+If we receive multiple samples, we could use the empirical average instead, but in that case we'd be implicitly conditioning $$v$$ on $$X$$, in which case Equation \eqref{eq:risk_js} no longer holds.
 Indeed, if $$v$$ is chosen as a function of $$X$$, then the partial derivatives of the JS estimator  have extra terms:

 $$\sum_i\frac{\partial \hmu_i^{JS}(X,v)}{\partial x_i} = n - \frac{n-2}{\norm{X-v}_2^2}\bigg(\sum_i(1-\partial_i v_i) + 2\sum_i\frac{(X_i-v_i)^2(1-\partial_iv_i)}{\norm{X-v}_2^2}\bigg).$$